gia-uh/leto/docs/guide.md

 ## Interacting with the backend

 If you want to interact with the backend data, at <http://localhost:7474> you will find neo4j's browser interface.
-To connect just enter the username `neo4j` and the password `12345678`.
+To connect just enter the username `neo4j` and the password `letoai`.

 Neo4j is a graph database that powers all of LETO's queries.
 Refer to the [official documentation](https://neo4j.com/docs/) for more information on how to use its interface directly.